leonigmig/reclaim/source/pages/escapism.rst

 ..  youtube:: 8ngaSb3TfFU

-Some notions about drugs - looking culturally that seems to be where the openness came from in the rave cultural explosion.
+Availability of drugs - looking culturally that seems to be where the openness came from in the rave cultural explosion.
 Danger to breweries!

 Confluence of free parties and promoters making money